 This new 1-hour online course focuses on the real-word applications of standards.
 The course includes examples of organizations that develop standards used in science, technology, engineering, and mathematics, and provides information about the types and benefits of standards for these applications.

 You will receive an email shortly from Sales@ip-shield.com.
 Keep this email as it contains a link that will allow you to access "Using Standards in the Workplace" part of the Standards Aware series for FREE!

-This video was prepared by Standards Engineering Society (SES - The Society for Standards Professionals) under award 2012-NIST-MSE-01 from NIST Education Challenge Grant - National Institute of Standards and Technology or the U.S. Department of Commerce.
-The statements, findings, conclusions, and recommendations are those of the author(s) and do not necessarily reflect the views of the Standard Services Group or the U.S. Department of Commerce."
+This video was prepared by Standards Engineering Society (SES - The Society for Standards Professionals) under award 2012-NIST-MSE-01 from NIST Education Challenge Grant - Standard Services Group, U.S. Department of Commerce.
+The statements, findings, conclusions, and recommendations are those of the author(s) and do not necessarily reflect the views of the Standard Services Group or the U.S. Department of Commerce.